Abelian Analytic Torsion and Symplectic Volume: Proof of the main theorem

 where,

 and,

-\end{theorem} \begin{rem} Note that the generalization to the case of an arbitrary torus $\mathbb{T}$ that occurs in Prop. \ref{torsprop} is straightforward.
-We also point out that the extra factor of $(2\pi)^{gN}$ that occurs in $\omega$ in Prop. \ref{torsprop} above is due to the corresponding factor of $\sqrt{2\pi}$ in the norm of each orthonormal basis element for the first cohomology. \end{rem}
+Note that the generalization to the case of an arbitrary torus $\mathbb{T}$ is straightforward.
+We also point out that the extra factor of $(2\pi)^{gN}$ that occurs in Eq. \eqref{omegaeqn} is due to the corresponding factor of $\sqrt{2\pi}$ in the norm of each orthonormal basis element for the first cohomology.